ControlSystemStudio/phoebus/app/display/Readme.md

 into a rectangle widget with a corner radius property.
 BOY had an LED widget, which would either indicate a binary state, which could be based on a bit in a number or zero vs. non-zero numeric value.
-That same LED widget could also reflect one of N states, using very different configurationData parameters.
+That same LED widget could also reflect one of N states, using very different configuration parameters.
 In the Display Builder, there a separate (binary) LED and Multi-State LED widgets.
-Rectangle and LED widgets are automatically mapped from `*.opi` files based on their configurationData.
+Rectangle and LED widgets are automatically mapped from `*.opi` files based on their configuration.

 The BOY XYGraph had many different modes of operation, some of which depend on the type of PV (scalar vs. waveform).